 The most common surgical procedure is called an upper blepharoplasty, or eyelid lift.
 Blepharoplasty surgery removes excess skin and fat to return the eyelids back to a youthful and natural look.
 Many factors, such as the natural shape of the eye, ethnic background, and skin type, should be taken into consideration in order to obtain the desired post-operative effect and to minimize scarring.

 Prior to the procedure, the functionality of the eye to open and close properly as well as its ability to crease properly are carefully examined.
-Most blepharoplasty procedures are done under local anesthesia and take approximately one hour.
+Most blepharoplasty procedures are done under local anesthesia (anesthesia near the eye area) and take approximately one hour.
 Full recovery and return to normal activity within a week after the procedure is common.